ambt27/alx-system_engineering-devops/0x01-shell_permissions/README.md

-groups : Prints all the groups the current user is part of chown : Changes the owner of the file touch : Create a new file chmod +x : Add execute permission to the owner of the file
+groups : Prints all the groups the current user is part of chown : Changes the owner of the file touch : Create a new file chmod u+x : Add execute permission to the owner of the file chmod u+x, g+x, u+r : adds execute permission to the owner and the group owner, and read permission to other users,